| Computer History - Outline|

 ©Copyright The Computer Information Center 1995 - 2004

 The Computer Information Center provides information in good faith, but does not provide any warranties whatsoever, nor assume any legal liability or responsibility whatsoever, for the accuracy, completeness or usefulness of any of the information supplied.
 It is not in any way responsible, and has no legal liability, in respect of the contents of any other site referenced from this site, nor for information provided through that site.
 The ownership of all trademarks, etc. referred to on this site is acknowledged

-Run Your Own Online Presentations, Training, Web Seminars and Conferences from your desk
+Run Your Own Online Presentations, Training,

 The ideal cost-effective live web-based presentation tool for Channel Managers - Marketing Managers - Product Managers - Technical Support Managers - Trainers - Webmasters - Sales Managers - Sales People